DivergentClouds/expanse/spec.md

 - `MIN_WORD`
   - Smallest signed value that can fit in a word

+### Built-in variables

+Built-in variables may not be manually reassigned, instead they take a different value depending on their location within the program.

+- `>`
+  - Address of the next word, if used as a macro argument then the address points to after the macro
+- `$`
+  - Address of the current word
 ## Expressions

 Expressions allow you to perform arithmetic on integers and arrays.
 An expression consisting of an